robovm/robovm-docs/en/tutorials/cross-platform/cross-platform.md

 private static FortuneClient fortuneClient = new FortuneClient();
 ```

-Now the button click will be handled pretty much like on Android as well, accept Retrofit does not yet have direct support for RoboVM.
-On Android, the callback defaults to being called on the main UI thread, but on iOS (for now at least) the callback will mostly be called on the background thread used to make the http request.
+The button click will be handled pretty much like on Android as well, accept Retrofit does not yet have direct support for RoboVM.
+On Android, the callback defaults to being called on the main UI thread, but on iOS (for now at least) the callback will most likely be called on the same thread used to make the http request.

 In order to update the UI on the main thread, we will use an iOS feature called the `DispatchQueue`.
 Change the 'clicked' method and add the following 'setFortune' method to our view controller.